Menu Close

 Inexpensive Handwriting Programs

-• The Complete Book of Handwriting (Grades K-3) is a thick workbook – 416 pages!
+• The Complete Book of Handwriting (Grades K-3) is a thick workbook – my edition had 416 pages!
 The first half covers manuscript and the second half teaches cursive handwriting.
-I got it for a few dollars from a homeschooling book sale but even at its modest full price it would be a great value for the amount of quality content inside.
+I got it for a few dollars from a homeschooling book sale, but even at its modest full price it would be a great value for the amount of quality content inside.
 We used it along with our other printables but I could easily see this book alone being a complete handwriting course for many students.

 Other Ideas for Handwriting & Copywork